code4moldova/voluntar-web/README.md

-# voluntar-web
+# VoluntarWeb

-This is a companion app for [`voluntar-backend`](https://github.com/code4moldova/voluntar-backend)
+> This is a companion app for [`voluntar-backend`](https://github.com/code4moldova/voluntar-backend)

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.1.

-## Get started

-Clone this repository and run `npm install` to install all needed development dependencies.

-## Local Development server
+## Development server

-Run `npm run start` for a dev server.
+Run `npx ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-In local development mode all requests that start with `/api` will be proxied to a deployed development backend server.
+> In local development mode all requests that start with `/api` will be proxied to a deployed development backend server.
 See [`proxy.conf.json`](./src/proxy.conf.json) for more info.
 In production, `proxy.conf.json` is ignored, for more info read [Deployment instructions](#deployment-instructions)

 ## Code scaffolding